WDI-SEA/notes/04-databases/sql-intro/readme.md

   author_id INT references authors(id)
 );

-INSERT INTO authors (first_name, last_name) VALUES ('J.K.', 'Rowling');
+INSERT INTO authors (first_name, last_name) VALUES ('Alexandre', 'Dumas');
-INSERT INTO books (title, author_id) VALUES ('Harry Potter', 1);
+INSERT INTO books (title, author_id) VALUES ('The Three Musketeers', 1);
 ```

 Use select statements to view the tables and make sure everything worked as expected.
-Now try to delete the Harry Potter book - what happened?
+Now try to delete the Hobbit book - what happened?
 If you delete the associated author, can you delete the book now?

 Now practice planning out a more complex scenario!
 Use your own ideas, or try the following:
 * customers (id, name, email)